devleague/material-design-practice/README.md

 Now were off to colors!
 Checkout `http://www.colourlovers.com/` for some inspiration.
 You'll be doing your color edits in the `css/styles.css` file.

+To change the profile photo move a photo called `about_me.jpg` into the `img` folder.

+To change the profile photo move a photo called `about_me

 Let's add some more in-depth content -- like a "Top 10" list!
 Work in the `inspiration.html` file.
 You'll be inserting images and a tagline for ten items.
 You can make any of these folders for categories of your "Top 10":

 1. `top_10_goals`.